AyushBipinPatel/purrr-paras/README.md

 ### A little about the data

 The data I am using is the data from Census Village Directory for the sate of Gujarat.
 I have cleaned the column names beforehand.

+### The videos

+The [link to video](https://youtu.be/UvrldLbsfdM) for how to write parameterised reports.
+The screen recorder did not anything other than my RStudio, so some parts look weird.
+But the generated files are uploaded on the repo for reference.